 When it comes to cooking, it helps to have an ace up your sleeve.
 That’s why that packaged chicken coating known as Shake and Bake is so popular.
-What can be easier than taking your fresh raw chicken, shaking it with the included seasoning and bread crumb mixture, and then baking it?
-Shake and Bake is delicious on its own but we will show you how to make Shake and Bake chicken better!
-This article will give you all the tips and tricks you need to churn out an amazing homestyle and homecooked taste from that little box.
+What can be easier than taking your fresh raw chicken breast, shaking it with the included seasoning and bread crumb mixture, and then baking it?
+Shake and Bake is delicious on its own, but we will show you how to make Shake n Bake chicken better!
+This article will give you all the tips and tricks you need to make an amazing homestyle and homecooked crispy baked chicken dinner.

 How Do You Make Shake and Bake Chicken?

 When preparing Shake and Bake chicken, you only need a box of Shake and Bake coating and the chicken you plan to use.
-The chicken should be bone-in pieces like legs or thighs or boneless skinless chicken breasts.
+The chicken should be bone-in pieces like chicken legs or chicken thighs or boneless skinless chicken breast.
 If you don’t have chicken, this basic crumb kit works great on pork, too, bone-in or boneless.

 The basic instructions require you to moisten your meat with water.
 Then you’re supposed to shake the chicken one piece at a time in the included shaker bag with one packet of the coating mix.
 Once all the pieces have been covered, you bake them on an ungreased baking sheet (ideally covered with foil to make cleanup easier).

 Depending on the chicken cut, the bake time at 400F is 45 minutes for bone-in chicken and 20 minutes for boneless chicken.
 Chicken should always have an internal temperature of at least 165F (145F if you do pork).
 It’s considered one of the simplest ways to put dinner on the table since there’s no need to turn the meat during cooking.
 Hence the name Shake and Bake.